 Study Extraction Sites

-Fifteen trees at four sites at MDI in a factorially crossed fire history (Miller et al 2014) were investigated: (1) Wonderland trail between 9 and 25 m elevation (low elevation, outside the footprint of the 1947 fire), (2) Gorham cliffs between 24 and 36 m (low elevation, within the footprint), (3) St. Sauveur trail between 134 and 198 m (high elevation, outside the footprint) and (4) South Cadillac trail between 188 and 417 m elevation within the footprint.
+Pitch pine at four sites at MDI, factorially crossed in a fire history (Miller et al 2014) by elevation design, were investigated: (1) Wonderland trail between 9 and 25 m elevation (low elevation, outside the footprint of the 1947 fire), (2) Gorham cliffs between 24 and 36 m (low elevation, within the footprint), (3) St. Sauveur trail between 134 and 198 m (high elevation, outside the footprint) and (4) South Cadillac trail between 188 and 417 m (high elevation within the footprint).
+Fifteen trees at each site were sampled.
 Distances between sampled trees and their five nearest, reproductively mature conspecific neighbors were measured in the four stands to calculate mean neighbor distance as a surrogate, but inverse, measure for stand density along with mean age (Mosseler Rajora and Major 2004).